elijahmacharia/to-do-list/README.md

 1. Enter a task name in the input field.
 2. Press the Enter key or click the "Add" button to add the task to the list.
-3. To delete a task, click simple task managerthe "Delete" button next to the task name.
+3. To delete a task, click the "Delete" button next to the task name.

 ## Project Structure